GabrielDarioGuerra/GabrielDarioGuerra/README.md

 Welcome to the GitHub profile of Gabriel Guerra.

 ## About Me:
-- 💻 Computer Engineer
+- 💻 Business Analyst
 - 📊 Data Scientist
-- 👨‍💻 Programming Aficionado
+- 👨‍💻 Programmer

 [Connect with me on LinkedIn](https://www.linkedin.com/in/gabrieldarioguerra/)